Dayton's: 1940s and 1950s

 In November 1954, Dayton's announced it had acquired Fantle Bros.
 Department Store in Sioux Falls, South Dakota.
 This marked the first purchase and location for a Dayton's-owned store outside of Minnesota, but it kept the Fantle name instead of converting to the Dayton's nameplate.
 In 1955, Dayton's announced the acquisition of land in Brooklyn Center, Minnesota, for a shopping mall.
 Before the opening of Southdale Center, Dayton's was planning to construct a second shopping center called Northdale, but the name was changed to Brookdale.
 Brookdale was not scheduled to be constructed immediately.
 In June 1958, Dayton's announced plans with the Radisson Hotels, adjacent to the downtown store, to construct a joint parking ramp for customers and guests of both companies and downtown visitors in general.
-The ramp was constructed to accommodate 750 cars, which did not make it the largest in town, but was designed for quick and convenient accessibility for patrons to both properties.
+The Dayton Radisson Ramp was constructed to accommodate 750 cars, which did not make it the largest in town, but was designed for quick and convenient accessibility for patrons to both properties.